DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 1-2, 4-7, and 9-10 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Fujimoto (JP H06-143147, see attached machine translation) in view of Panuska (US 7040959).
+103 as being unpatentable over Fujimoto (JP H06-143147, previously cited) in view of Panuska (US 7040959, previously cited) and Funatsu (US 8342912, previously cited).

-Fujimoto does not explicitly teach at least one processor or a servo motor for performing the claimed adjusting of the gate positioning.
+Fujimoto does not explicitly teach at least one processor or a servo motor for performing the claimed movement of the cylinder.
 Panuska teaches a shot-blasting device comprising at least one processor (104) and at least one servo motor (78) that changes a position of at least one cylinder (col 5, lines 15-23; fig 2A; cylinder 76) which opens and closes a gate (100; col 5, lines 59-63), wherein the at least one processor performs program controls for positioning the gate with the use of the servomotor so that the rate of supplied blasting medium falls within a set range (col 7, lines 35-47).
 It would have been obvious for a person having ordinary skill in the art before the effective filing date of the claimed invention to use a servomotor and processor to change the position of the cylinder of Fujimoto and perform Fujimoto’s controls for adjusting the degree of opening of the at least one gate, as servomotors are known to achieve the predictable result of allowing automatic accurate positioning and therefore metering of blasting medium and processors allow automatic control of the metering and servomotor as taught by Panuska (col 5, lines 15-23; col 7, lines 35-47).

 Regarding claim 2, Fujimoto, as modified, teaches all the limitations of claim 1 as described above.
 Fujimoto further teaches the set range further has an upper limit ([0010] describes “proper range of electric current value,” which range must have lower and upper limits in order to maintain the desired flow rate of blasting medium and prevent the supply from being tool large or too small as described [0004]).